 In addition to lowering the cost of electricity, this addresses a commonly held misunderstanding that charging an electric car simply pushes carbon emissions to the power plant.
 The Supercharger system will always generate more power from sunlight than Model S customers use for driving.
 By adding even a small solar system at their home, electric car owners can extend this same principle to local city driving too.

-Tesla's first six Supercharger stations will allow the Model S to travel long distances with ultra fast charging throughout California, parts of Nevada and Arizona.
+Long-distance EV-ing Tesla’s first six Supercharger stations will allow the Model S to travel long distances with ultra fast charging throughout California, parts of Nevada and Arizona.